-No User ReviewsWrite a review

 Zoom on the Dewalt DXGN4500

-In a nutshell, the Dewalt DXGN4500 is a portable generator mostly geared towards:
+In summary, the Dewalt DXGN4500 is a portable generator especially useful for:

 - Professionals in need of safely powering high-intensity work or lighting equipment